KaiYan289/RLpapersnote/README.md

 149. If you are confronting weird critic divergence, check your data; if not a single state is "terminal" (i.e. all timeout), remember to set one to terminal.

+150. If your RL agent is diverging due to strange reasons, try layernorm on the critic.
+However, adding layernorm to the critic is not always the best choice; sometimes (e.g. mujoco) it slows down the learning process, but sometimes (e.g. adroit) it is magical.

 # Useful Linux Debugging Commands

 Checking CPU/cache config: lscpu